Scroll down for programme to date, this will be updated regularly leading up to the event.

 14:00 - 15:30 | 4.
 Hospital Lab Chairs: Julie Staves and Graham Scott Debate: Should Unqualified Laboratory staff be allowed to issue Blood components and products Case For: Tim Wreford-Bush Case Against: Anna Capps-Jenner |

-5. Clinical Case Studies Chair: Katie Hands Speaker: Michelle Melly Speaker 2: Kalinga Perera Speaker 3: Laura Knox Speaker 4: Anne Kelly | |
+5. Clinical Case Studies Chair: Katie Hands Speaker 1: Michelle Melly Speaker 2: Kalinga Perera Speaker 3: Laura Knox The Magic of the MDT - Anne Kelly | |

 7. Transfusion Transformation Chair: Louise Sherliker Overview of Transfusion Transformation strategic plan - Shubha Allard What does Transfusion Transformation mean to patients? - Anna Mamwell How will Transfusion Transformation deliver changes in hospital and regional governance - Dr Ric Proctor Transfusion Transformation and the Transfusion Laboratory.
 What can we expect? - Kerry Dowling How Transfusion Transformation is supporting the role of the Transfusion Practitioner - Stuart Lord | |